andywar65/architettura/README.md

 `Checkpoint` standard block transform into checkpoints the blocks that have same insertion point in CAD file.
 Checkpoints are useful to move you around in `digitalkOmiX mode` (see further).
 Thanks to [Don McCurdy](https://github.com/donmccurdy/aframe-extras) for the components.

+`a-mason` standard block transforms lines with thickness and a-planes into `Wall` surfaces (see further).

 ### Blocks and BIM standard blocks

 `Blocks` are a parametric assembly of primitives.
 In CAD you just have a bounding box with an insertion point, but setting the `TYPE` attribute leads to different results.
 There will be a list of block types (default is t01 = simple table). `MATERIAL` attribute defines block appearance, other `PARAMETERS` define functionalities peculiar to each block.